MakeSchool-Tutorials/Makestagram-Swift-V3/P11-Keeping-Users-Logged-In/content.md

 # What is UserDefaults?

-`UserDefaults` is an quick way to store small amounts of non-sensitive data on the user's phone.
+`UserDefaults` is a quick way to store small amounts of non-sensitive data on the user's phone.
 It is typically used to store flags such as whether the user has logged in.

 - `UserDefaults` is **not** for storing large amounts of data on the user's device.
-Use _Core Data_ or _Realm_ instead.
+Use _CoreData_ or _Realm_ instead.
 - `UserDefaults` is **not** for storing important, sensitive information like passwords or auth tokens.
 Use _Keychain_ instead.

 Using `UserDefaults` to store data is really easy.
 To write data, access the `UserDefaults` singleton and use the provided instance methods to store various types of information like so: